Chapter 1: Introduction to Templates

 — Bjarne Stroustrup

 Function overloading is a powerful feature in C++ that is not available in the C programming language.
 It allows developers to define multiple functions with the same name but different parameter lists.
-These functions may differ in the number of parameters.
-They may also differ in the types of parameters they accept.
-This difference makes code clearer and easier to read.
+These functions may differ in the number of parameters or the types of parameters they accept.

 Function overloading shares certain similarities with C++ templates, which naturally raises the question of why templates are needed when function overloading already exists.
 Function overloading requires the programmer to explicitly define separate function versions for different data types.
 Templates, on the other hand, offer a more scalable approach.
-They provide maintainability by enabling generic programming.
-This eliminates the need to manually write multiple function implementations.
-In the following section, we discuss the benefits of using templates over function overloading.
+They provide maintainability by enabling generic programming, eliminating the need to manually write multiple function implementations.

 Reduction of Code Duplication